ttscoff/bunch/integration/advanced-scripting/bunch-status-board.md

 ## Touch Bar Buttons

+[See here](https://github.com/ttscoff/BetterTouchTool-Widgets/blob/main/create_bunch_buttons.rb) for a script that automates the process below.

 In BetterTouchTool, go to the Touch Bar section in the dropdown at the top.
 Add a new item by clicking the plus button, and make it a "Shell Script / Task Widget."
 Name it based on the Bunch its going to represent, optionally assigning an icon.
 You'll need the text for this setup to work, though, so don't set it to icon only.

 Under the Widget Specific config, set up the script: